Massachusetts Diminished Value Claims

 In Massachusetts, whether you can recover diminished value after a not at fault accident depends on the insurance policy involved and how the claim is presented.
-Courts have recognized that a vehicle may lose value even after proper repairs, but the vehicle owner must prove that the loss exists and establish the amount of that loss with supporting evidence.
+Courts have recognized that a vehicle may lose value even after proper repairs, but the vehicle owner must demonstrate that the loss exists and establish the amount of that loss with credible supporting evidence.
+A Massachusetts diminished value claim seeks compensation for the difference between what your vehicle was worth before the accident and what it is worth after repairs when that loss can be properly documented and supported.

 Save Time